kodie/kolorfield/readme.md

 ## Related

- - [minitaur](https://github.com/kodie/minitaur) - The ultimate, dependency-free, easy to use, JavaScript plugin for creating and managing modals.

  - [filebokz](https://github.com/kodie/filebokz) - A tiny, dependency-free, highly customizable and configurable, easy to use file input with some pretty sweet features.

+ - [growfield](https://github.com/kodie/growfield) - A tiny, dependency-free JavaScript module for making textarea elements grow with their content.

  - [hashjump](https://github.com/kodie/hashjump) - A tiny, dependency-free JavaScript module for handling anchor links and scrolling elements into view.

+ - [kloner](https://github.com/kodie/kloner) - A tiny, dependency-free JavaScript module for cloning/repeating elements.

+ - [minitaur](https://github.com/kodie/minitaur) - The ultimate, dependency-free, easy to use, JavaScript plugin for creating and managing modals.

- - [vanishing-fields](https://github.com/kodie/vanishing-fields) - A dependency-free, easy to use, JavaScript plugin for hiding and showing fields.
+ - [peekfield](https://github.com/kodie/peekfield) - A dependency-free, easy to use, JavaScript plugin for hiding and showing fields.

 ## License